brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-19.md

 faults, I do believe he'll try to do what is best for his country.
 That is something I can work with.'

-'Viktor, I want you in Berlin during the election, rallying for Ivers.
+"Viktor, I want you in Berlin during the election, rallying for Ivers.
 You might not be able to vote yourself, but your presence may be what is needed to convince the public that Ivers won't simply pander to the Dark Lord whims.
 Fredricks, I want you to do what you can from within the